ImperialCollegeLondon/MSE404-MM/docs/labs/lab01/readme.md

     - In your home directory create the directory `MSE404-MM`.
     - Copy the directory with the input files for this course `/opt/MSE404-MM/docs/labs/lab01` to the directory you just created `~/MSE404-MM`.
 Remember you need to pass an additional flag to `cp` to copy a directory.
-    - List the contents of directory `~/MSE404-MM/lab01/methane` with `ls`
+    - List the contents of directory `~/MSE404-MM/lab01/helium` with `ls`
         - You'll see there are three files in the directory you copied.
-          1. `CH4.in` - an input file for the DFT code you'll be using.
+          1. `He.in` - an input file for the DFT code you'll be using.
-          2. `C.pz-vbc.UPF` - a pseudopotential file for carbon, which tells the DFT code what approximation to use in your calculation.
+          2. `He.pbe-mt_fhi.UPF` - a pseudopotential file for carbon, which tells the DFT code what approximation to use in your calculation.
-          3. `H.pz-vbc.UPF` - a pseudopotential file for hydrogen, which tells the DFT code what approximation to use in your calculation.
         - You'll learn more about these types of files in later classes.

     ![text](images/19MSE.PNG){: width="600" }